tobes898/SeniorProject17/README.md

 # SeniorProject17
 Welcome to the flagship page for the InSpace compiler I built as my senior project!
+Please see the current_version folder for the most update version of the compiler.

 # Installation
 In its current state, the compiler is built to run on linux OS's only (Other OS support is hopefully coming in the future.
 Stay tuned!)